All about land snails

 Snails aren't social.
 They may be seen hiding in groups, but they don't communicate other than to follow snail trails to find a mate or, for the carnivorous ones, to find prey.
 Some species have a well-developed homing behavior.

-Snails live in such places as marshes, woodlands, pond margins and flower and vegetable gardens.
-They stay under leaves, mulch, rocks, logs, in cracks and crevices, and under flower pots and other fixtures.
+Snails live in such places as marshes, woodlands, pond margins and backyard wildlife habitats.
+Look for them in flower and vegetable gardens, under leaves, mulch, rocks, logs, in cracks and crevices, and under flower pots and other fixtures.
 Slugs, unencumbered by a shell, can squeeze into spots that others can't.
 All snails live where there's moisture and darkness.
 Well, almost all: There are some hardy species who live in semi-arid regions and survive by sleeping when weather conditions are dry, which is most of the time.
 These snails bury themselves and withdraw into their shell, plugging the opening to conserve moisture.
 They sleep in a state of reduced metabolic activity.
 Called estivation, it's similar to hibernation, except the sleep-state isn't as deep.
 The snails stay that way until it rains.
 When it does, there's a rush of activity -- they must eat, mate and lay eggs before the environment dries up again.

 Typically, snails stay within a small range, but they can easily be affected by disturbances in their environment.
 They'll disperse to new areas, if possible, but since they're unable to do it quickly they may not escape a dangerous change.
 Mostly snails are dispersed through flooding and down streams.
 Humans disperse them in soil or in pots of flowers purchased at a garden center.
 Some have been found attached to the fur of an animal.
 There are also claims that tiny snail eggs can be picked up and dispersed by wind.